hikeventures/hikeventures.github.io/_posts/best/2016-06-10-best-outdoor-watches.markdown

 <h2 style="color:red">Selection of the best lightweight waterproof and water resistant GPS watches for 2017 for ultralight outdoor adventures.</h2>
 <br>

 In this blog post I have selected the best outdoor GPS smartwatches which are waterproof or somewhat water resistant and which I would consider to buy.
-I will also update this article frequently with new models.
+I will also update this article frequently with new models. {% include disclaimer.html %}

 The watches presented in this article can be used for hiking, backpacking, running or any other outdoor activity.
 At the moment I am wearing a [Suunto Traverse](http://www.backcountry.com/suunto-traverse-gps-watch) which has a monochrome display.
 I am quite satisfied with my [Suunto Traverse](http://www.backcountry.com/suunto-traverse-gps-watch) so far but I would be interested to get an outdoor watch which features a color display.
 Check the weight of the GPS watches on our <a href="#list">comparison table</a> or watch one of our <a href="#video">packrafting videos</a> where we were wearing a GPS watch to track our route.